 Another mistake is people over-estimating how much they will get from the State.

-While improvements have been made in recent years, a full State Pension will still only come to around £160 per week.
+While improvements have been made in recent years, a full State Pension is still worth less than £170 per week.

-While this may cover your bills it is unlikely to provide you with much else so it is worth looking at how you can make extra provision.
+While this may cover most of your bills, it is unlikely to provide you with much else so it is worth looking at how you can make extra provision.

 My house is my pension